New Game Magic Cookies 2 Released for iOS and Android

 Haskell on Android and iOS

 We strongly believe that Haskell is one of the best choices for game and app programming.
 It’s declarative, it’s portable and it’s robust.
-However, turning your Haskell code into an app that can be published on the App Store or Google Play for Android has always been painful. ...
+However, turning your Haskell code into an app that can be published on the App Store or Google Play for Android has always been painful.
+Over the years we’ve worked extremely hard to make this process smooth.
+Most of this has happened behind the scenes, and only two apps and a few papers have been published. ...

 Magic Cookies released on Google Play

 We are pleased to announce that Magic Cookies! is now available on Google Play.
-The rules are simple: your objective is to remove all the cookies from the tray, but be careful: touching any position on the tray will toggle it, and also the one above, below, to the left and to the right. ...
+The rules are simple: your objective is to remove all the cookies from the tray, but be careful: touching any position on the tray will toggle it, and also the one above, below, to the left and to the right.
+New cookies will appear where there were none, and existing cookies in those positions will disappear.
+Are you smart enough? ...

 More Haskell games, graphic adventure engine, running on Android